Kroko Logo

 Kroko Foot Powder

+Excessive sweating of the feet is a medical condition called hyperhidrosis which needs specialist treatment.
 If you are concerned that your feet sweat unnaturally, please consult a podiatrist or medical doctor who may recommend more intensive treatment which could include a course of Botox injections or medication.
 Usually, people with excessively sweaty feet also suffer from sweaty hands, face, and armpits and will need to be treated holistically.

 More Treatments